 The Lutherhaus Eisenach is therefore showing when and how the Catholic view of Luther changed in its special exhibition Heretic, Schismatic, Teacher of the Faith marking the anniversary and commemoration of the Reformation in 2017.
 The innovatively designed exhibition navigates the strife-ridden history between 1517 and 2017 and explain why Catholics are now able to view Luther as an important figure of church history and even a “teacher of the faith” rather than as a “heretic” and “schismatic”.

-Heretic, Schismatic, Teacher of the Faith is intended for the general public, will be universally accessible and I a perfect complement to the National Special Exhibition Luther and the Germans at Wartburg Castle – as an addition and contrast to it.
+Heretic, Schismatic, Teacher of the Faith is intended for the general public, universally accessible and a perfect complement to the National Special Exhibition Luther and the Germans at Wartburg Castle – as an addition and contrast to it.

 The exhibition is under the joint auspices of Bishop Ilse Junkermann and Bishop Dr. Ulrich Neymeyr and is being overseen by an ecumenical advisory committee.